 22. Small Pompadour Undercut

 Pompadour hairstyles are often combined with an undercut to play up the drama of the high-volume top.
-While a fade softens the look slightly, a disconnect works to make it more intense.
+While a fade softens the look slightly, a disconnect makes it more intense.
 By choosing a mini pomp, however, you can achieve the best of both worlds with a daring undercut and a more relaxed top.

 What is a disconnected undercut?